We know that we will have cases of COVID-19 on Hope’s campus. Our goal is to mitigate the spread of the virus when those cases occur.

 There are some groups of individuals, such as student-athletes, that require testing on a regular basis.
 We will share information about this as needed.

 Symptomatic testing, sometimes called "diagnostic testing" is reserved for individuals who are experiencing symptoms of COVID-19.
 (Baseline and surveillance testing are both considered asymptomatic testing.)
 Anybody who experiences symptoms should contact their healthcare provider.
 For Hope students during the academic semesters, this means contacting Hope’s Health Center at firstname.lastname@example.org or 616.395.7585 to report symptoms and schedule a test.
 The Health Center staff will administer the test on site.
 (Please be sure always to contact the Health Center first — do not arrive at the center without prior communication.)

 Your healthcare provider will provide instruction on next steps, which may include testing.

 - Students: If the Hope College Health Center recommends a test for a student, the Health Center staff will administer the test on site.
 At that time, the staff member will explain to the student exactly what they need to do following the test.

-Surveillance testing, which tests 1% of students every weekday, began on Wednesday, August 19; this was the start date for reporting both surveillance test results and symptomatic/diagnostic test results.
+For the fall semester, surveillance testing began on Wednesday, August 19; this was the start date for reporting both surveillance test results and symptomatic/diagnostic test results.
 The first full week of surveillance testing and symptomatic/diagnostic testing began on Monday, August 24.

 Test results are also being reported to state and local health departments as required.
 We will not disclose names or any other details (employee/student, buildings occupied, etc.) of individuals who have been tested or are presumed positive, as we have a responsibility to maintain privacy and confidentiality.